 Britain was involved in the Transatlantic Slave Trade from the 16th Century for nearly 300 years.
 Britain would trade goods for enslave Africans and then re-sell them in either America or the Caribbean for crops such as cotton, tobacco or sugar.
 Enslavement led to people being kidnapped, separated, beaten exploited and killed.
 After many failed attempts, William Wilberforce succeeded in passing the bill to abolish the slave trade in 1807.
-Engage: Exploration of artefacts for freedom Express: Poetry Jam linked to Freedom Strength Lies in Difference WALT understand the strategies needed to be anti-racist WALT be familiar with these key terms and understand their meaning: Discrimination, Wealthy, Society, Perception, Stereotype, Heritage, Ethnicity, Identity, Justice, Injustice, Activism, Prejudice WALT understand what the slave trade was.
+Engage: Exploration of Artefacts on Freedom Express: Personal Art Gallery Strength Lies in Difference WALT understand the strategies needed to be anti-racist WALT be familiar with these key terms and understand their meaning: Discrimination, Wealthy, Society, Perception, Stereotype, Heritage, Ethnicity, Identity, Justice, Injustice, Activism, Prejudice WALT understand what the slave trade was.